nxshock/zkv/README.md

 ## Cons

 * Index stored in memory (`map[key hash (28 bytes)]file offset (int64)`) - average 200-250 Mb of RAM per 1M keys
-* Need to read the whole file on store open to create file index
+* Need to read the whole file on store open to create file index (you can use index file options to avoid this)
 * No way to recover disk space from deleted records
 * Write/Delete operations block Read and each other operations